 ANRE has been operating the standard energy consumption efficiency (energy efficiency standards) for magnetic disk units, setting FY2011 as its target fiscal year under the Act on the Rational Use of Energy (Act No. 49 of 1979).
 Since the fiscal year, digitalization and networking has advanced and demands of data centers and other facilities for large volume storage systems have been growing.
-Against this backdrop, ANRE considers it necessary to encourage manufacturers to further improve the performance of magnetic disk units in terms of energy consumption by stipulating new energy conservation standards for such units.
+Against this backdrop, ANRE considers it necessary to encourage manufacturers to further improve the performance of magnetic disk units in terms of energy consumption by stipulating new energy efficiency standards for such units.

-In light of this situation, a working group on energy efficiency standards, a body established under ANRE, held a meeting (on June 29, 2020) and then compiled the discussion results into a Report on New Energy Conservation Standards for Magnetic Disk Units, which describes new energy efficiency standards and other rules for magnetic disk units.
+In light of this situation, a working group on energy efficiency standards, a body established under ANRE, held a meeting (on June 29, 2020) and then compiled the discussion results into a Report on New Energy Efficiency Standards for Magnetic Disk Units, which describes new energy efficiency standards and other rules for magnetic disk units.